Skanda Puranam - Sidheshwar Lingam - Sidhha Lingam !!Pradosham on Ist January, 2011 !!

 Jaya Jaya Sankara Hara Hara Sankara!!

-Lord Shiva narrates the story to Goddess Parvati.
-There was a sage named Jaigishavya who used to worship Lord Mahoday - A swayambhu Linga.
-He was leading an extremly austere life.
-Keeping in mind of fond for the Ashes of Lord Shiva, he smeared the Linga with the ashes and slept on the ashes.
-The most pleased Lord Mahoday blessed the sage with immortality, he would be a known as 'Yogacharya' (Teacher of Yoga) and the Linga worshipped by the Yogacharya - Mahoday was capable to remove all the sins committed.
-At the begining of the Kali era, the 'Balkhilyas' - the sages (Lord Brahmas Putras) arrived to worship Mahoday and many Sages worshipped here attained Moksha.
-The Linga - Mahoday is also known as Sidheshwar Linga (capable to fulfill all the desires).
+Lord Shiva narrates to Goddess Parvathi about His eternal abode on the Earth, situated in the vast land of Prabhasa Theertham on the Western Coast.
+This entire land is spread out the brilliance of Lord Surya comparatively for longer hours, thus it was known as 'Prabhas' / Luster, and this is also the foremost reason for the existence of Lord Surya Narayana Temple on this sacred land.
+Very close to this Temple of Lord Suryanaraya, situated a magnificent temple of Lord Sidhheshwar, which was known as Jaigishavyeshwar in olden days.
+Lord Shiva explains the myth of the existence of Lord Siddhheshwar to Goddess Parvati.
+There was a sage Jaigishavya, an ardent devotee of Lord Shiva who used to worship Lord Mahoday, a self-manifested Linga.
+He was leading an extremely austere life, remembering the fondness of ashes of Lord Shiva; he smeared the Linga with the ashes and slept on the ashes.
+The most pleased Lord Mahoday blessed the sage with immortality and he would be a known as 'Yogacharya' /Teacher of Yoga.
+Lord Mahoday worshipped by Yogacharya would be capable to remove all the sins committed.
+At the begining of the Kali era, the 'Balkhilyas' the sages /Lord Brahmas Putras arrived to worship Lord Mahoday worshipped were attained Salvation.
+The self manifested Linga of Lord Mahoday is also known as Sidheshwar Linga which is capable to fulfill the desires of the worshipper.

-There are many holy places situated in the vicinity of Siddha Linga.
-It is believed that, whoever worships Siddhalinga on the Trayodhashi day of bright half of the month Chaithra attains virtues similiar to Pundareeka Yagna.
+There are many pilgrim places situated in the vicinity of Siddha Linga Kshetram.
+It is believed that, whoever worships Siddhalinga on the Trayodhashi day of bright half of the month Chaithra attains virtues similar to Pundareeka Yagna.

 Jaya Jaya Sankara Hara Hara Sankara !!